 - Federal Law (generally HIPAA)

-Some states have nothing in particular to say about telemental health, and some are highly restrictive.
-Discovering your state’s laws about telemental health could be tricky to do without consulting with a lawyer who would specifically know.
+Some states have nothing in particular to say about telemental health, and some say a lot.
 Be aware that if your state doesn’t have specific laws for telemental health and/or your licensing board has no specific rules, you could be subject to state medical laws regarding telemedicine where they apply.

 I listed state and local professional organizations as people to check with not so much because they may have special rules for you (although they might) but because they can be a good resource for learning how telemental health works in your state and under your board.
 It doesn’t hurt to drop them an email or make a call as part of your process.